 Once our soil has cooked we are ready to rock!
 I use it at every stage of the growth cycle and the plants absolutely love it.

-This is the primary reason we include 2 grow training course discount packages.
+Timing is the primary reason we include 2 Grow Training course discount packages.
 It’s really hard to get enough warmth from the sun in the winter months to properly cook the soil…..which brings me to our next soil cultivation option.

 Organic Bottled Nutrients

 Timing is everything, or so they say.
 If you want to get up and running tomorrow, bottled nutrients are going to be your best option.
-We care about what we put in our plants and ultimately our bodies so we work with Advanced Nutrient’s Organic lineup in our personal and class grows.
-The reason we use this brand is due to their unwavering commitment to the grower and to providing California OIM (Organic Input Material) certified products.
+We care about what we put in our plants and ultimately our bodies.
+So, we work with Advanced Nutrient’s Organic lineup in our personal and class grows.
+The reason we use this brand is because of their unwavering commitment to the grower and to providing California OIM (Organic Input Material) certified products.
 This is not an easy task and requires significant effort to maintain.

 The difference in your end product will not be drastic.
-Typically we have a tough time distinguishing between Living Soil and Organic Nutrient plants while they are growing.
-The flavor profile is usually where we can differentiate between the two but it’s not significant if you aren’t accustomed to extremely potent and flavorful medicine.
+Typically, we have a tough time distinguishing between Living Soil and Organic Nutrient plants while they are growing.
+The flavor profile is usually where we can differentiate between the two, but it’s not significant if you aren’t accustomed to extremely potent and flavorful cannabis.
 What will be significantly different is the process in which we cultivate with bottled nutrients.
 First, you need to find your happy place with regards to measuring, mixing, pH-ing, adjusting, re-pH-ing, and repeating this process regularly.
 It’s cultivation 101, a pretty standard practice, and a skill that will help you understand your plants and ultimately be a better grower.
 So what’s the big deal?
-Mistakes happen due to user error, also known as the ID10T error (idiot if you didn’t get that one) which I tend to have more often than most.
+Mistakes happen due to user error, also known as the ID10T error (idiot if you didn’t get that one), which I tend to have more often than most.
 Luckily, it’s never the end of the world, we can usually recover from it, and the only real loss is time.
-That’s not to say there is no potential for catastrophe.
-The Organic line that we use is very difficult to ‘burn’ plants by over fertilizing (very common with non-organic salt based nutrients) which is one of the significant benefits of Organics.
-Again, not to say you can’t, it’s just not as common or easy to do so.
-Bottom line, you need to get the mixing and pH-ing process dialed in.
+That’s not to say there isn’t potential for catastrophe.
+With the Organic line that we use, it is very difficult to ‘burn’ plants by over fertilizing (very common with non-organic salt based nutrients), which is one of the significant benefits of Organics.
+Again, not to say you can’t end up with nutrient burn, it’s just not as common or easy to do so.
+Bottom line, you need to get the mixing and pH-ing process dialed in if you want to use bottled nutrients.
 It’s not that hard, just plan on a slight learning curve, and never assume it’s correct without verifying via a pH meter.

 The real benefit of Organic bottled nutrients is that we can affect change in our grow virtually overnight.
-If we see plants are not getting enough of a specific nutrient we can remedy that immediately.
-Conversely, Living Soil is much more difficult to amend on the fly and late in a grow missing or depleted nutrients are harder (not impossible) to replace.
+If we see plants are not getting enough of a specific nutrient, we can remedy that immediately.
+Conversely, Living Soil is much more difficult to amend on the fly.
+In addition, missing or depleted nutrients late in a Grow are harder (not impossible) to replace.